Enhanced Neel temperature and unusual thermal expansion in flux-grown FeCrAs crystals

 Electrical transport results are summarized in Figure \ref{fig:res}.
-Panel (a) shows normalized R(T) data measured on ten different crystals with the current flowing along the crystallographic c direction, the long axis of the crystals.
+Panel (a) shows normalized R(T) data measured on ten different crystals with the current flowing along the crystallographic \textit{c} direction, the long axis of the crystals.
 This includes seven crystals from a growth in a Sn flux cooled at 3.3 \degC\ per hour, one from a growth in a Sn flux cooled at 6.6 \degC\ per hour, and two from a growth in a Sn:Sb = 10:1 flux cooled at 6.6 \degC\ per hour.
 All show non-metallic behavior with very similar temperature dependence and no sign of contamination from the flux.
 These samples were used to obtain the results presented in subsequent figures.

-The c-axis resistivity of the flux-grown crystals was determined to be about $2.5 \times 10^{-4} \Omega$cm, similar to the value of $3.2 \times 10^{-4} \Omega$cm that has been reported for previous bulk crystals \cite{Wu-2009, Wu-2011}.
-Those studies show anisotropic behavior particularly below $T_N$; however, the needle like shape of the crystals used in the present study precluded measurement of electrical transport in directions perpendicular to the c-axis.
+The \textit{c}-axis resistivity of the flux-grown crystals was determined to be about $2.5 \times 10^{-4}\ \Omega$cm, similar to the value of $3.2 \times 10^{-4}\ \Omega$cm that has been reported for previous bulk crystals \cite{Wu-2009, Wu-2011}.
+Those studies show anisotropic behavior particularly below $T_N$; however, the needle like shape of the crystals used in the present study precluded measurement of electrical transport in directions perpendicular to the \textit{c}-axis.